xezpeleta/lamb/.github/instructions/gh-issues.instructions.md

 When creating or updating GitHub issues, use `--body-file` instead of `--body` to prevent bash from interpreting special characters (backticks, file paths, URLs).

+IMPORTANT: NEVER use heredoc syntax (<<EOF ...
+EOF) for issue bodies or generating the file content, as it can lead to too-long lines in bash and cause issues.

 ## Workflow:

 1. Create temporary markdown file with issue content